joakimk/testbot/README.markdown

     ruby script/plugin install git://github.com/joakimk/testbot.git -r 'refs/tags/0.2.4'

-    # There isn't any Rails 2 generator yet.
+    # There isn't any rails 2 generator yet.
 The simplest thing is probably to
     # create a rails 3 app and then copy the generated files.
     # script/generate ...